threadi/wp-personio-integration-light/readme.txt

 * Only import taxonomies for main languages (prevent e.g. missing keywords for other languages)
 * Updates dependencies
 * Update WP Easy Setup configuration for better compatibility with other plugins which use this
+* Fixed limitation of lists of positions in frontend